YWebCA/ywca-chapter03/generators/app/templates/_README.md

 The instructions for this exercise can be found in [this section of the text](http://eloquentjavascript.net/03_functions.html#p_iDq2OgBOGw).

+Work your solution in `./recursion.js`.

+Once you have completed the specifications in the book,

+1. Prepare your solution so the test runner can see it.
+Modify `isEven`'s declaration to make it a member of the `Exer` object.
+It should look something like

+        Exer.isEven = function ( arg ) { ...

+2. Create a funciton called `isFooDivByBar` (that is also a member of Exer).
+    This function should accept two parameters, `foo` and `bar`, and should return `true` if `foo` is divisible by `bar` and `false` if it isn't.

+3. Create a function called `isDivisibleBy` (that is also a member of Exer) that accepts one parameter (e.g. `foo`) and returns a function that determines whether or not an argument (e.g. `bar`) is divisible by the parameter (`foo`).

 <br / >

 * * *